Vegan Pecan Pie

-My homemade Vegan Pecan Pie recipe is simple, sweet, and delicious.
+My homemade vegan pecan pie recipe is simple, sweet, and delicious.
 You’ll see why it’s everyone’s favorite pie, thanks to the indulgently-sweet filling infused with pecans.
-This eggless pecan pie is made with simple ingredients and easy-to-follow instructions.
-It’s a classic recipe given a southern twist with a bit of rum.
+It’s made with simple ingredients and easy-to-follow instructions.
+It’s a classic pecan pie, given a southern twist with a bit of rum.

-I soon discovered that most desserts are made with eggs out of habit.
+When I went vegan, I discovered that most desserts are made with eggs out of habit.
 We don’t really need them.
 There are plenty of ways to make your favorite desserts egg-free, including pecan pie.
-So, here’s my best egg-free pecan pie recipe!

 The list of ingredients for this vegan pecan pie is nothing you haven’t seen before.
 Well, except for the tofu.
 But the tofu is easy to work with (much easier than cooking with eggs).

 - Vegan pecan pie crust — I typically use my easy vegan pie crust.
 Looking for more vegan pie crust options?
 Consider this simple oatmeal pie crust, too.

 - Pecans — Pecan halves work best, and I buy these in bulk at Costco.

 - Syrup — Yes, this is a Karo syrup pecan pie recipe.
 That’s because Karo is so readily available, affordable, and produces a perfect consistency for the filling.
 If you want your vegan pecan with no corn syrup, you can substitute maple syrup, agave, or vegan honey.